code-craft-igt-1/image-encapsulation-shivraj0058/README.md

 ---

-**Try shared responsibility**:
+**Try clear ownership**:

-Notice that once the `main()` hands over responsibility, it can no longer access the brightened image.
+Notice that once `main()` hands over ownership, it can no longer access the brightened image.

 Resolve this, so that it can access the image after calling the brightener.
-Hint: Use shared_ptr

----

-**Improve**:

-Improve the code that you aren't modifying as well.
-E.g., remove all commented code.
-If you need older code, it will be present in the GitHub history
+Hint: Two possible ways- Either change the brightener into a plain function, so it does not need to take over ownership.
+Or, use `shared_ptr`